-Compared to the bank's total assets of $\notin$ 7.4 billion, RLB Vorarlberg's customer lending constitutes only a small part of it with $\notin$ 1.5 billion, which mainly consists of corporates.
-In addition to its loan book, the bank holds $\notin$ 31 million of unquoted equity participations in addition to its $\notin$ 148 million participation in RBI.
+RLB Vorarlberg's customer lending of €1.5 billion, which mainly consists of corporates, constitutes only a small part of the bank's total assets of €6.6 billion.
+In addition to its loan book, the bank holds €31 million of unquoted equity participations apart from its €148 million participation in RBI.
 These participations are largely related to the Raiffeisen sector, and we acknowledge the strategic fit for the bank.
-We understand that the portfolio carries substantial revaluation reserves according to local GAAP.
+Moreover, the portfolio carries substantial revaluation reserves according to the local GAAP.
 Although these cannot be (and are also not intended to be) realised without selling the participation, the revaluation reserves imply a valuable buffer against value erosion in its participations portfolio, thereby protecting the income statement from potential losses.